-Taking time to prepare students and the assessment environment to facilitate students’ best efforts will help ensure valid Lexile scores.
-After your students have taken LevelSet, you should check their Lexile scores to be sure they are consistent with what is known about their reading abilities.
-When you review your students’ scores, look for results that match what you know about the student.
+Taking time to prepare students and the assessment environment will facilitate students’ best efforts and ensure valid Lexile scores.
+After your students have completed the LevelSet, please review their lexile scores to make sure they are consistent with your knowledge of their reading abilities.
 A LevelSet test result that is lower or higher than other tests does not necessarily indicate an invalid administration.

 As soon as one student in any of your classes finishes LevelSet, the Notification Center will display an alert with the following message: LevelSet scores are available!
 This message remains available as long as any student in any of your classes has taken LevelSet within the past three weeks.

 You can review your students’ test scores in the new LevelSet Scheduler tool as soon as they have completed their tests.

 - Click the menu button at the top left of your screen (aka the “hamburger menu”)